-This short canal was built in the mid 19th century with the aim of irrigating and sweetening the rock-hard summer soils of the area, and also for transport.
+This short canal was built in the mid 19th century with the aim of irrigating and sweetening the rock-hard soils of the area, and it was also used for transport.

 It had fallen into disuse by the 1940s, but it is still picturesque and the towpath is favoured by cyclists, as we discovered.
 Several groups of them sailed past us as we trudged along in the direction of Argent-sur-Saulde, where we hoped for a substantial second breakfast.